 R has an efficient way to get the minimum and maximum values within a vector: the range() function.
-The range is the interval between the lowest and the highest value within the data vector.
-This has numerous practical uses when analyzing a data frame and is required by many statistical and graphics functions (if you are writing packages or helper utilities).
+The range is the interval or difference between the lowest and the highest value within the data vector.
+This has numerous practical uses when analyzing a data frame and is required by many statistical control and graph functions (if you are writing packages or helper utilities).

-The range is also required when building and validating statistical models, since you will want to ensure the model is accurate and relevant for the full range of possible values.
+The range is also required when building and validating statistical process control models, since you will want to ensure the model is accurate and relevant for the full range, interval, or difference of possible values in the dataset or dataframe.

 Finding the Minimum Value and Maximum Value